slavak-ru/chat/src/components/tooltip/README.md

 <a name="createTooltip"></a>

 ## createTooltip()
-Public method - create tooltip for the target element.
+Public method - creates tooltip for the target element.

 **Kind**: global function
 <a name="_setTooltipPosition"></a>

 ## _setTooltipPosition()
-Inner method - set tooltip position.
+Inner method - sets tooltip position.

 **Kind**: global function
 <a name="_defineCoordinate"></a>

 ## _defineCoordinate()
-Inner method - define coordinates for tooltip.
+Inner method - defines coordinates for tooltip.

 **Kind**: global function
 <a name="removeTooltip"></a>

 ## removeTooltip()
-Public method - remove tooltip from the target element.
+Public method - removes the tooltip from the target element.

 **Kind**: global function